tuanha1305/vs-ai-commit/README.md

 1. Open a workspace that contains a Git repository.
 2. Navigate to the Source Control tab in the sidebar.
-3. You'll find a "Commit AI Generator" button alongside the usual Git commit options.
+3. You'll find a "AI Commit VS Code" button alongside the usual Git commit options.
-4. Click on the "Commit AI Generator" button to generate a commit message based on your code changes and the configured settings.
+4. Click on the "AI Commit VS Code" button to generate a commit message based on your code changes and the configured settings.

 ## 🐞 Feedback and Issues